stefaleon/max-node-api/README.md

 * Set up a mongoose model.
 Create the `models` folder and configure the model for the posts in `post.js`.
 * Pass the `timestamps` argument to the schema constructor in order to have the `createdAt` and `updatedAt` timestamps automatically created by mongoose.

+## create posts in the db

+* Require the posts' model in `feed.js` in the controllers folder, and configure the createPost method in order to save the created posts to the db.